Casey Gallagher: Career

 In 2018, Casey managed automatic qualification to the 2019 BDO World Darts Championship after finishing 10th in the rankings for the season, which included various quarter finals, including the EDO London Ladies Open, Jersey Classic, Belfry Open, Swiss Open & England Open, along with a further semi final at the Malta Open after defeating Lisa Ashton in the quarter finals.
-Casey reached two ranking finals in the season, at the Welsh Masters where she lost out to Fallon Sherrock in the final and the at the Antwerp Open where she defeated Tricia Wright to win the title and her 5th Ranking Title.
+Casey reached two ranking finals in the season, at the Welsh Masters where she lost out to Fallon Sherrock in the final and then at the Antwerp Open where she defeated Tricia Wright to win the title and her 5th Ranking Title.

 At the 2018 BDO World Masters she came through the floor stages defeating Poland's Karolina Podgorska in the first round who had won through the Ladies 2018 BDO World Darts Championship Ladies Qualifiers the day before.
 She also defeated former champion Linda Ithurralde on route to qualify for the Quarter Finals.
 She faced the Current World Number 1 Lorraine Winstanley who she defeated 4-0 to progress to the Semi Finals.
 She faced Anastasia Dobromyslova which she won 4-3 and faces Lisa Ashton in her first Major Darts Final.

 In 2019, Casey received her first senior international call up for the 2019 British Internationals in the England Ladies Squad, winning both matches with her debut win against Welsh Captain Rhian O'Sullivan with a 3-0 scoreline followed by a 3-1 win over Scotland's Lynsey McDonald.
 On the BDO tour, Casey had a fairly quiet season with best results being Quarter Final runs in the Slovak Masters, Isle of Man Classic, England Open and Helvetia Opens, this was enough to qualify for the BDO World Championships where she suffered a first round defeat to Lorraine Winstanley.

 In 2020, Casey achieved the 4th Highest Average ever hit by a lady in the British Inter County Championships with a 32.67 hit in a win playing for London, only Trina Gulliver has achieved higher since its inception in the 1970's.
 Before COVID-19 brought a hault to Tour Darts Casey sits 14th in the World Rankings, and started the season in decent form with Quarter Final runs in the Isle of Man Masters, Isle of Man Classic and Scottish Open.
 Casey also won the Isle of Man Ladies Pairs title for the 3rd year in a row alongside partner Fallon Sherrock.